Experience our therapeutic relationship and your attitude to dentistry will be changed for life:

 Working together, confidence builds and you can begin to enjoy healthy teeth.
 Dentistry can be a positive experience and you can leave your fears behind forever!

 For most people, visiting the dentist can be an anxious time.
-A previous bad experience even if it was many years ago can still generate powerful feelings of anxiety.
-At Australia Dental Burpengary we really listen to you, we relate to your fears and concerns, we have ways of overcoming them and we always work in partnership with you.
-Our mutual goal is for you to have a healthy mouth without fear or anxiety.
+A previous bad experience, even if it was many years ago, can still generate powerful feelings of anxiety.
+At Australia Dental Burpengary we really listen and relate to your fears and concerns and have ways of overcoming them.
+We always work in partnership with you and our mutual goal is for you to have a healthy mouth without any fear or anxiety.

 We practice real customer care and always work in partnership with you.

-We also provide a range of extras that ensure an environment that is as relaxing as possible, aromatherapy, music (your choice), over-the-chair TV and modern comfortable chairs.
+We also provide a range of extras that ensure an environment that is as relaxing as possible including aromatherapy, music (your choice), over-the-chair TV and modern comfortable chairs.